-More than four decades after the end of the Vietnam War, the United States and Vietnam are just beginning to address the negative consequences of Agent Orange, the dioxin-contaminated herbicide used during the war.
-In this groundbreaking book, Le Ke Son and Charles R. Bailey outline the moral reasoning for a fuller American response and present further steps the United States and Vietnam can each take in a joint humanitarian initiative to resolve the legacy of Agent Orange/dioxin in Vietnam.
+More than four decades after the end of the Vietnam War, the United States and Vietnam are addressing the negative consequences of Agent Orange, the dioxin-contaminated herbicide used during the war.
+In this groundbreaking book, Le Ke Son and Charles R. Bailey outline the moral reasoning for a full American response and present further steps the United States and Vietnam can each take in a joint humanitarian initiative to resolve the legacy of Agent Orange/dioxin in Vietnam.
 They address the critical issues of how victims of Agent Orange in Vietnam have been affected and what they need, whether dioxin pollution still exists in Vietnam, what needs to be done to finish the job of cleanup, and the impact of Agent Orange on relations between the United States and Vietnam.

 Hardcover, Paperback and Kindle edition now available on Amazon.

 Also available from Barnes & Noble in Hardcover and Paperback.